Saying that our family was touched by autism seems like an understatement.

 If you have been touched by ADD, ADHD, Aspergers or Autism we would love to hear from you.
 Are you experiencing mood swing issues as well?
 If so, how are you finding a way to deal with the struggles?
 We would love to hear from you.

 We are Lynette & Wayne Henk, here in Southwest Florida and originally from Illinois.
-We are now chocolate missionaries sharing the health benefits of Xocai healthy chocolate company chocolates.
-They have a patented product that does not heat or cook the chocolate like candy you find in the grocery store.
+We are now chocolate missionaries sharing the health benefits of Beyond healthy chocolate company chocolates.
+Well-Beyond uses a process that does not heat or cook the chocolate like candy you find in the grocery store.
 This chocolate is diabetic friendly and gluten-free.
 This is sweetened with acai and blueberry and does not have waxes, fillers or processed sugars.
-Order healthy chocolates or the Xocai protein shake.
+We are THE HEALTHY CHOCOLATE.
+Order healthy chocolates or the Beyond protein shake.
 We recommend them both.